jonwalstedt/vigorjs.componentmanager/public/docs/other-settings.md

 ### <a name="other-settings"></a> Other settings
-The settings object can contain four properties except for the componentSettings object: context, componentClassName, targetPrefix and listenForMessages.
+The settings object can contain five properties except for the componentSettings object: context, componentClassName, targetPrefix, listenForMessages and whitelistedOrigins.
 See specifications and example below.

 <table class="docs-table">
   <thead>